There are three types of subpoenas (pronounced supeena):

 If you want to make sure a witness comes to the hearing to give evidence, you can serve them with a Subpoena to Give Evidence.

 If you want a witness to produce documents and to attend court to give evidence you can apply for a Subpoena for Production and to Give Evidence.

 The subpoena must be addressed to a person.
 If you wish to get documents from an organisation or a company you will need to address the subpoena to the 'Proper Officer' in that company or organisation - you can just write 'The Proper Officer' if you do not know their name.
 You should contact the organisation to make sure the address of their registered office is correct.

 When you have filled out the subpoena form, you should make three copies of the subpoena and send or take it to the court.
-You will need to pay the filing fee of $102.00 (as at July 2017).
+There is no filing fee.

 The court will fill in the date the documents have to be provided to the court and/or the date to attend the hearing.
 The court will also fill in the last date for serving the subpoena.